compromise-evident/CarbonRecord/README.md

   <img src="https://raw.githubusercontent.com/compromise-evident/CarbonRecord/main/Other/Denter.jpg">
 </p>

-Brushed motors are meant to spin, not jerk; every long once in a while it was unresponsive hence v2.
+Brushed motors are meant to spin, not jerk; every long once in a while it was unresponsive hence version 2.

 <br>
 <br>